 Dating back to 1846, our newspaper collection consists of more than 2,200 titles and includes long runs of at least one title from each of the 58 counties.
 In them, you can find obituaries, birth and marriage notices and much more!
 You can browse our newspaper holdings by county on our California newspapers page.
+To obtain obituaries, you can request that one of these newspapers be sent to your local library in the United States or Canada.

 They say a picture is worth a thousand words and there is nothing like the image of an ancestor to draw familial connections.
 What is more, our massive portrait collection might contain one or two images of your California ancestors.
 Even if you don’t find that, you might find an image of where they lived.
 You can find out more about our collection on our California images page.